evgenyneu/fits2image/README.md

 export PATH="YOUR_PATH_HERE:${PATH}"
 ```

-where YOUR_PATH_HERE is your full path to the `fits2image` directory.
+where YOUR_PATH_HERE needs to be replaced with your full path to the `fits2image` directory.
 To quickly get this path, type `pwd` from the `fits2image` directory.

 When this is done, restart your Terminal to take this new PATH into effect.